vinit911/Calculator/README.md

 # Calculator

-All copyrights reserved with VINIT KUMAR SINGH (vinitsingh@gmail.com).
+Coded by VINIT KUMAR SINGH (vinitsingh@gmail.com).

 This is a scientific calcultor which can easily compute value of an entered expression and also implements BODMAS rule i.e. (2.0+3.0)*4.0/5.0+2.0 will result into 6.0.
 You can use operators  +,-,*,/,mod,^,(,) .